Meulymooh/api-surfing-spots/readme.md

 June 6th and 7th.

+## Unfinished

+Optimizing my code (part of my code is doubled for "all cards" and "random card")

 ## Difficulties

-* Unfinished: generating a random spot card.
 * Trying not to spend too much time on styling.
 * Sorting out the JSON response alphabetically.
+* Getting a random image.
+The API url we chose doesn't allow "/random".

 ## Feedback